Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 4. Extracting time

-If you look at the events forwarded to Splunk you will see that the timestamp of the event in Splunk does not match the timestamp of the event in the log line.
+If you look at the events forwarded to Splunk, you will see that the timestamp of the event in Splunk does not match the timestamp of the event in the log line.
 Also, including the timestamp in the logs adds additional licensing cost for Splunk as well.

 JIRA Logs - 2

-First we need to extract the timestamp as a separate field, for this we will use already mentioned tool regex101.com.
-The regexp that I've build is ^(?P<timestamp>\d{4}-\d{2}-\d{2} \d{2}:\d{2}:\d{2}[\.,]\d{3}\+[^\s]+) ((?:.+|\n)+)$, on the Match Information tab you can see that the whole event is matching (could be tricky with multiline events), the timestamp field is extracted, and the rest is unnamed group.
-The last unnamed group is getting forwarded to Splunk with Collectord as a message field.
-A few notes about this regexp
+First, we need to extract the timestamp as a separate field.
+For this, we will use the already mentioned tool regex101.com.
+The regexp that I’ve built is ^(?P<timestamp>\d{4}-\d{2}-\d{2} \d{2}:\d{2}:\d{2}[\.,]\d{3}\+[^\s]+) ((?:.+|\n)+)$.
+On the Match Information tab, you can see that the whole event is matching (could be tricky with multiline events), the timestamp field is extracted, and the rest is an unnamed group.
+The last unnamed group gets forwarded to Splunk with Collectord as a message field.
+A few notes about this regexp:

 JIRA Logs - 3

-Collectord is written in Go language, so we use Go Parse function from time package to parse the time.
+Collectord is written in Go language, so we use the Go Parse function from time package to parse the time.
 You can always play with the golang playground, and we prepared a template for you to try to prepare your perfect parsing layout for timestamps.

 package main